 Ingredients:

-- 1-Tbsp salt
+- 1 Tbsp salt

-- 1 ½-tsp pepper
+- 1 ½ tsp pepper

-- 1-Tbsp dry minced garlic
+- 1 Tbsp dry minced garlic

-- 1 -Tbsp dry minced onion
+- 1 Tbsp dry minced onion

-- 2-tsp dried oregano
+- 2 tsp dried oregano

-- 1-tsp dried basil
+- 1 tsp dried basil

 - ¼-cup dried parsley

-- 2-Tbsp dry vegetables
+- 2 Tbsp dry vegetables

-- 2-Tbsp red pepper flakes
+- 2 Tbsp red pepper flakes

-- 1-Tbsp paprika
+- 1 Tbsp paprika

 - ~~~~~~~~~~~~~~

-- 2-Tbsp dry ground porcini mushroom
+- 2 Tbsp dry ground porcini mushrooms

 Preparation:

-- In a spice mill grind porcini mushrooms to a crumble, not a powder.
+- In a spice mill, grind porcini mushrooms to a crumble, not a powder.

-For the zesty salad dressing:
+For salad dressing:

-- 1-tsp Aglio olio e pepperoncino
+- 2 tsp Aglio olio e pepperoncino

 - 1/4 cup red wine vinegar

-- 3-Tbsp water
+- 3 Tbsp water

 - 1/2 cup extra virgin olive oil